perrochon/gb/README.md

-:tada: GB: A Galactic Bloodshed (and others) inspired 4x game for mobile :tada:
+:tada: Andromeda Rising: A 4x game for mobile inspired by Galactic BLoodshed and others:tada:

 Kotlin on Android based implementation of a game that is inspired by Galactic Bloodshed and others, e.g. Great Big Wargame.
 It's a turn based 4x game.
 For now, it's single player on device only, but the current long term plan is to make it multi-player Internet based.

 ### Directories